Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 Day 6 – Transfer to Isabela Island

 I would leave on the early morning boat at 6 am.
-So you will get there by 8, and you can enjoy all day on the island.
+So you will get there by 8, and you can enjoy the day on the island.

 Once you get there, you can settle in your hotel, have a hearty breakfast and rent a bike and ride towards the Wall of Tears, have the little hike to the viewpoint for spectacular views, and then, on the way back, you can make all the stops that you will find along the way, by the lagoon and at the beach Playa de l’ Amor.
 You can bring something to eat with you or go back to town, which is basically at the end of the path and eat something in one of the local restaurants.

-INSIDER TIPS – In Flamingo road, there is a small kiosk, a private house which makes the best empanadas. 🙂
+INSIDER TIPS – On Flamingo Road, there is a small kiosk, a private house that makes the best empanadas. 🙂

 Day 7 – Kayak tour to Las Tintoreras and snorkeling in Concha de Perla